-Part 2: Meaningful Watershed Education Experience (MWEE)
+Part 2: Meaningful Watershed Field Experience

 Important limiting factors such as temperature, dissolved oxygen, pH, conductivity, and others are called water quality indicators.
 Their levels help to show the relative quality of the water and its ability to support life.
 The conditions found in a given area affect the types and number of organisms that can live there.
 A healthy ecosystem is one that supports a wide variety of living things.
-By analyzing water quality data, scientists try to uncover the source of environmental problems and then settle on the best way to correct the situation.
-In this activity, you will conduct water quality monitoring using many of the same processes used by professionals in the field and then use your data to estimate the "health" of a local waterway.
+By analyzing water quality and other data, scientists try to uncover the source of environmental problems and then settle on the best way to correct a problem.

+In this investigation, you will conduct water quality monitoring and collect other data using many of the same processes used by professionals in the field.
+You will then use your data to estimate the "health" of your testing site.